pinellolab/haystack_bio/README.md

 ![Haystack Pipeline](http://bcb.dfci.harvard.edu/~lpinello/HAYSTACK/Final_figure.png)

-**(A)** haystack_bio overview: modules and corresponding functions. **(B)** Hotspot analysis on H3k27ac: signal tracks, variability track and the hotspots of variability are computed from the ChIP-seq aligned data; in addition, the regions specific for a given cell type are extracted.  **(C)** Motif analysis on the regions specific for the H1hesc cell line: Pou5f1::Sox2 is significant; p-value and q-value, motif logo and average profile are calculated. **(D)** Transcription factor activity for Sox2 in H1esc (star) compared to the other cell types (circles), x-axis specificity of Sox2 expression (z-score), y-axis effect (z-score) on the gene nearby the regions containing the Sox2 motif.
+**(A)** ***haystack_bio*** overview: modules and corresponding functions. **(B)** Hotspot analysis on H3k27ac: signal tracks, variability track and the hotspots of variability are computed from the ChIP-seq aligned data; in addition, the regions specific for a given cell type are extracted.  **(C)** Motif analysis on the regions specific for the H1hesc cell line: Pou5f1::Sox2 is significant; p-value and q-value, motif logo and average profile are calculated. **(D)** Transcription factor activity for Sox2 in H1esc (star) compared to the other cell types (circles), x-axis specificity of Sox2 expression (z-score), y-axis effect (z-score) on the gene nearby the regions containing the Sox2 motif.

-haystack_bio was designed to be highly modular.
+***haystack_bio*** was designed to be highly modular.
 The whole pipeline can be called using the _haystack_pipeline_ command or alternatively the different modules can be used and combined indipendently.
 For example it is possible to use only the motif analysis calling the _haystack_motifs_ module on a given set of genomic regions.
 A nice description of each module is present in the **_How to use haystack_bio_** section.

 Operating System Notes
 -----------------

 The software has been tested on CentOS 6.5, Ubuntu 14.04 LTS, Ubuntu 16.04 LTS, OS X 10.11, and OS X 10.12.
-Although haystack_bio supports only 64-bit Linux and Mac OSX, it can be run on Windows systems using a Docker container.
+Although ***haystack_bio*** supports only 64-bit Linux and Mac OSX, it can be run on Windows systems using a Docker container.
 The Docker container can also be run on any platform that has the Docker software installed.
 For instructions on how to install the Docker software and the docker image, please see below.

 Installation
 -----------------

-haystack_bio depends on several other Python packages and a number of bioinformatics software tools in order to run.
-To install haystack_bio, you need to have Bioconda, a software repository channel for the conda package manager, configured on your system.
-Bioconda streamlines the process of building and installing any software dependency that a package requires.  so by running the following lines of code, haystack_bio and its dependencies can be installed automatically.
+***haystack_bio*** depends on several other Python packages and a number of bioinformatics software tools in order to run.
+To install ***haystack_bio***, you need to have Bioconda, a software repository channel for the conda package manager, configured on your system.
+Bioconda streamlines the process of building and installing any software dependency that a package requires.
+By running the following lines of code, ***haystack_bio*** and its dependencies can be installed automatically.
-The entire installation process consists of three steps: installing Miniconda, adding the Bioconda channel, and installing haystack_bio.
+The entire installation process consists of three steps: installing Miniconda, adding the Bioconda channel, and installing ***haystack_bio***.
 For the following steps, we are assuming you are on a 64-bit Linux or a MacOS system and that you have not installed Miniconda/Anaconda before on your system.
 If you have Minicoda/Anaconda 3 alread installed, you would need to create a separate environment for Python 2.7.
 Please consult [conda.io](https://conda.io/docs/py2or3.html#create-python-2-or-3-environments) for details.